 HALLWAY MONITOR GUIDELINES

-3. If the students aren’t sure, you can double check that they are at the correct room by helping them find their name in the program.
+- If a student is unsure, you can check that they are at the correct room by finding their name in the program.

 Thank you for creating a pleasant space for our festival participants!!